DanishP1/Code-Quest/README.md

 # Code-Quest
 DATA ANALYSIS: Sales analysis project
+The innovative dashboard features clean and simple charts and filters, offering rich functionality with a variety of charts and slicers.
+It includes detailed documentation explaining the dataset and utilizes multiple data connectors.
 With the help of this dashboard we can identify many insights as follows:

 Sales Performance: